 Suppose A is the augmented matrix of a consistent system of linear equations and B is a rowequivalent matrix in reduced row-echelon form.
-Suppose j is the index of a column of B that contains the leading 1 for some row (i.e. column j is a pivot column), and this column is not the last column.
+Suppose j is the index of a column of B that contains the leading 1 for some row (i.e. column j is a pivot column).
 Then the variable $x_j$ is dependent.
 A variable that is not dependent is called independent or free.